What Is Depression? Here’s Your Complete Guide

 Antidepressants are the most commonly used medications when it comes to treating mood disorders.
 These medications can alleviate the symptoms of depression and prevent its recurrence.
 Antidepressants work by modifying one’s brain chemistry.
 A person taking antidepressants may notice some improvement within a week or two of its use.
 However, it may take up to three months for the condition to recover.
 The most common types of antidepressant medications include SNRIs, SSRIs, MAOIs, and TCAs.
 Doctors usually recommend taking the medications for at least six months after the symptoms have improved, as it reduces the risk of future episodes for people at high risk.

-It is important to let your doctor know if medication does not work.
+It is important to let your doctor know if the medication does not work.
 These medicines should only be taken if you have an established disorder, under medical supervision.
 However, in case you experience some side effects, be sure to inform your healthcare provider of the same.

 Psychotherapy may involve either the individual or many others.
 Based on the severity of the depression, treatment may take a few weeks or more.
 Significant improvement may be observed following 10-15 therapy sessions.

 Electroconvulsive therapy (ECT) is a conventional procedure that is commonly used to treat people, who have bipolar disorder or major depression.
 This line of treatment is followed when the patient does not respond to medications or psychotherapy.
-The procedure involves a brief electrical stimulation of the brain while the patient is under anesthesia.
+The procedure involves a brief electrical stimulation of the brain while the patient is under anaesthesia.
 ECT is given to patients 2-3 times a week for a total of 6-12 treatments.

 Depression has several forms or categories, depending on the causes and severity of the symptoms.
 The most common types of depression are described below –